alni/MoodTracker/README.md

 4. If you want to view the mood progress during the last week, click the Select (middle) button.
     * Here you can view how the mood has changed during the last week in a overview graph.
     * You can also see the average and the median for the mood during the last week.

+## How to contribute ##

+You can contribute by

+* reporting bugs and issues,
+* request new features or changes,
+* forking the project and contributing to the code,
+* spreading the word about this project and Pebble(!)